4 §300.101 Free appropriate public education (FAPE).

 5 §300.105 Assistive Technology.

-- Each public agency must ensure that assistive technology devices or assistive technology services, or both, as those terms are defined in Sec.
-300.5 and 300.6, respectively, are made available to a child with a disability if required as a part of the child's --
+(a) Each public agency must ensure that assistive technology devices or assistive technology services, or both as those terms are defined in §§300.5 and §300.6, respectively, are made available to a child with a disability if required as part of the child's -

-- On a case-by-case basis, the use of school-purchased assistive technology devices in a child's home or in other settings is required if the child's IEP team determines that the child needs access to those devices in order to receive FAPE.
+(b) On a case-by-case basis, the use of school-purchased AT devices in a child's home or in other settings is required if the child's IEP Team determines that the child needs access to those devices in order to receive FAPE.

-- A public entity shall take appropriate steps to ensure that communications with applicants, participants, and members of the public with disabilities are as effective as communications with others.
+(1) A public entity shall take appropriate steps to ensure that communications with applicants, participants, members of the public, and companions with disabilities are as effective as communications with others.

-- (1) A public entity shall furnish appropriate auxiliary aids and services where necessary to afford an individual with a disability an equal opportunity to participate in, and enjoy the benefits of a service, program, or activity conducted by a public entity.
-(2) In determining what type of auxiliary aid and service is necessary, a public entity shall give primary consideration to the requests of the individual with disabilities.
+(1) A public entity shall furnish appropriate auxiliary aids and services where necessary to afford individuals with disabilities, including applicants, participants, companions, and members of the public, an equal opportunity to participate in, and enjoy the benefits of, a service, program, or activity of a public entity.